As you may know, the freeCodeCamp community now uses Hashnode for our publication's backend instead of Ghost.

 One of our contributors created this freeCodeCamp Table of Contents (TOC) Generator (thanks, Ashutosh!).
 It's designed to simplify your writing process by automatically generating a structured TOC based on the headings in your draft post.

 To get started, simply paste the Hashnode Preview URL from your freeCodeCamp post into the input field.
-You can get this by clicking the "Preview" button in the top right area of your draft and copying that URL.
+You can get this by clicking the "Preview" button in the top right of your draft, under the three dots, and copying the URL from your draft preview from the new tab.

 The TOC generator works with both single-level (H2 headings only) and multi-level (H2 and H3) structures, so you can choose the level of detail you want for your TOC.